Azure Storage Explorer

 NOTES:

-• If the folder in the Azure Storage Explorer directory is empty, it has not been loaded.
-Other forms of quality checking the data upload include making sure files have actual content (size should not be 0 KB).
+• If the folder in the Azure Storage Explorer directory is empty, the files meant for upload may not have been loaded.
+Attempt to check through Azure Storage Explorer, ensure files have actual content (size should not be 0 KB).
 Also be aware that the size of files uploaded to SEAD are smaller, due to compression.
 For some files, the CONTENT-MD5 may be blank.
 This is because CONTENT-MD5 is specifically related to Azure Blob Storage and since the storage in SEAD is Azure Files/file share based, it is unused/blank.

 • Blob containers are also accessible in Azure Storage Explorer as an alternative for file shares, primarily used with Azure Databricks enabled VM's.